FJinn/fjinn.github.io/Assignments/FundamentalOfGameDesign/README.md

 # Fundamental Of Game Design

-An analog game, called Magic Machine is made.
+An analog game, called Mechamancers is made by us, team Magic Machine.